isyuricunha/isyuricunha/README.md

 [yuri cunha - blog speech](https://open.spotify.com/show/2XRQ2mpUbtT0ZqxFVrl0KK) and [eu nasci na geração errada](https://open.spotify.com/episode/720qm2ZXIGVodsPvDUYjU5)

 **a sentence to brighten your day:**<br>
-    the future belongs to those who believe in the beauty of their dreams
+    the fastest road to meaning and success: choose one thing and go all in